-Project Name Bond, Cash, or Lease Payment Term, Years Request Vote Year Recom- mended Vote Year Purchase Price Outside and Capital Reserve Funds Purchase Price Less Offsetting Funds Pennichuck Booster Pump Station Cash 1 2024 2024 \$2,507,000 \$1,000,000 \$1,507,000
+Project Name Bond, Cash, or Lease Payment Term, Years Request Vote Year Recom- mended Vote Year Purchase Price Outside and Capital Reserve Funds Purchase Price Less Offsetting Funds Pennichuc Pump S Cash 1 2024 2024 \$2,507,000 \$1,000,000 \$1,507,000

-The Pennichuck Booster Pump Station currently in use has passed its useful life and is in dire need of replacement.
+The Pennichuck Booster Pump Station currently in use has passed its useful life and needs replacement.
 The Water Department's new contract with Pennichuck, the town's water supplier, requires a new Booster pump station to be designed and built by 2026.
-This project includes the engineering design and building a new Pennichuck Water booster pump station.
+This project includes the engineering design and building of a new Pennichuck Water booster pump station.
 The new station will give Milford better operational control over the water that comes from the Pennichuck waterworks.